cml87/Spring_AOP/README.md

 - Implementing crosscutting concerns for cashing and exceptions using Spring AOP
 - Using Spring AOP introductions

-Spring AOP is all about separating the real business problem from the cross-cutting functionalities.
+Spring AOP complements the Spring IoC container, and is all about separating the real business problem from the cross-cutting functionalities.
 Cross-cutting functionalities are functionalities commonly needed in our code, regardless of the specific business logic being performed.
+They "cut across" multiple types and objects.
 Example of cross-cutting concerns are:
 1. logging: always present in our methods body
 2. exceptions handling: business methods will throw exceptions because of the operations they need to do.
 Eg. sql exceptions if they work with a db
 3. user rights check: some users of our app may not be authorized to call some methods